carlalozu/BorisPusher/README.md

 # Filtered Boris algorithms

-Julia implementation of  "A ﬁltered Boris algorithm for charged-particle dynamics in a strong magnetic ﬁeld" by Ernst Hairer, Christian Lubich, Bin Wang
+Julia implementation of  "A ﬁltered Boris algorithm for charged-particle dynamics in a strong magnetic ﬁeld" by Ernst Hairer, Christian Lubich and Bin Wang.

+Code recreating paper results.

-Implemented by Carla López for the Physics Seminar of ETH Zurich
+Implemented by Carla López for the Physics Seminar of ETH Zurich.

 December 2024